Center-pivot irrigation

 Center-pivot irrigation (sometimes called central pivot irrigation), also called water-wheel and circle irrigation, is a method of crop irrigation in which equipment rotates around a pivot and crops are watered with sprinklers.
-A circular area centered on the pivot is irrigated, often creating a circular pattern in crops when viewed from above (sometimes referred to as crop circles, not to be confused with those formed by circular flattening of a section of a crop in a field).
+A circular area centered on a pivot is irrigated, often creating a circular pattern in crops when viewed from above (sometimes referred to as crop circles, not to be confused with those formed by circular flattening of a section of a crop in a field).
 Most center pivots were initially water-powered, however today most are propelled by electric motors.

 Center-pivot irrigation systems are beneficial due to their ability to efficiently use water and optimize a farm's yield.
 The systems are highly effective on large land fields.

 History

+On March 23, 1914 James A. Norton of Odebolt, Iowa, filed the patent for the center pivot irrigation system.
+On August 17, 1915, it was granted as patent #1150144.
+The patent drawings shows multiple pairs of wheels supporting a pipe that is moved in a circle around a center pivot point.
+The description is: Watering arrangements making use of movable installations on wheels or the like movable around a pivot centre.

 Center-pivot irrigation was invented in 1940 by the farmer Frank Zybach, who lived in Strasburg, Colorado.
 It is recognized as an effective method to improve water distribution to fields.